Mantis (Marvel Cinematic Universe): New adventures

-Later, after Thor goes his own way, the Guardians buy Knowhere from the Collector, and Mantis helps to refurbish it.
-When Quill is feeling depressed over the loss of his relationship with Gamora, Mantis joins the Guardians in attempting to give him a meaningful Christmas by helping Drax kidnap a fictionalized in-universe version of actor Kevin Bacon as a gift for Quill.
-Drax and Mantis land in Hollywood, Los Angeles, inadvertently make money as buskers posing for pictures on the Hollywood Walk of Fame, and get drunk at a bar.
-A seller of star maps offers to tell them where to find Kevin Bacon's house, and Mantis uses her powers to take the map without paying and to take all the seller's money.
+Few months later, Mantis and the Guardians return to Knowhere where they buy it from the Collector and gain a new member to the team, Cosmo.
+Mantis helps in refurbishing Knowhere following the attack it endured.
+Knowing how depressed Quill is due to losing his love, Mantis wants to give him a meaningful Christmas and makes plans with Drax to bring Kevin Bacon as a gift for Quill.
+Mantis pilots their new ship, the Bowie, back to Earth and she and Drax land in Hollywood, Los Angeles, California.
+They inadvertently make money as buskers posing for pictures on the Hollywood Walk of Fame awhile seeing various Avengers cosplayers.
+They also get drunk at a nightclub bar.
+A seller of star maps offers to tell them where to find Bacon's house, and Mantis uses her powers to take the map without paying and to take all the seller's money.
+They go to Bacon's house in Beverly Hills and capture him and steal Christmas decorations from a holiday store.
+Back on Knowhere, they hold a Christmas celebration and present Bacon to Quill.
 Later, Mantis reveals to Quill that Ego was also her father, making them half-siblings, which Quill says is the greatest Christmas gift ever.